 The Path to Drawdown: Solar PV Manufacturing

-To solve climate change and stay below 1.5ºC of global warming, the world needs to switch from generating power from fossil fuels to using 100% emissions-free sources.
+To solve climate change and remain below 1.5ºC of global warming, the globe needs to switch to generating power from fossil fuels to using 100% emissions free sources.

-The solar PV industry has been growing fast and, as of 2020, solar panels are now the cheapest source of electricity in most places on earth.
+The industry has been growing fast and, as of 2020, solar panels are now the cheapest source of electricity in most places on earth.

-Solar accounts for ~2% of global electricity today.
+Solar produces ~2% of global electricity today.
 According to Project Drawdown, to be on a path to remain under 1.5ºC of warming, rooftop and utility scale solar will need to be generating a combined ~40% of global electricity by 2050.

-To get there, the PV solar industry will need to continue to massively scale over the few next decades:
+To get there, the PV solar industry is going to need to continue to massively scale over the few next decades:

-Another analysis from the IEA predicts that, to reach a 100% clean electricity grid by 2050, annual solar panel manufacturing capacity will need to scale from 110 GWs in 2019 to 630 GWs in 2030.
+Another analysis from the IEA predicts that in order to reach a 100% clean electricity grid by 2050, annual solar panel manufacturing capacity will need to scale from 110 GWs in 2019 to 500 GWs in 2030.